boazsegev/plezi-website/docs/guides/websockets.html.md

 When data comes in from the browser, the `onmessage` event is raised.
 It's up to your script to decypher the meaning of that message within the `onmessage` callback.

-###

-No we know a bit about what Websockets are and how to initiate a websocket connection to send and receive data... next up, how to get Plezi to answer (or refuse) websocket requests?
+Now that we know a bit about what Websockets are and how to initiate a websocket connection to send and receive data... next up, how to get Plezi to answer (or refuse) websocket requests?

 ## Communicating between the application and clients

 A Plezi application can handle multiple websocket connection controller, allowing you to use different connections for different tasks (such as file uploading on one connection while getting real-time updates on another).

-For a route to accept websocket connects, it's controller must respond to the `on_message(data)` callback.
+For a route **to accept websocket connections**, it's controller **must** respond to the `on_message(data)` callback.

 To send raw data to the client using the websocket, use the method `write(data)`.